PixelExperience/development/keystone/README.md

 Location: ${ANDROID_BUILD_TOP}/out/overlays

-Contains all files written to any location in the workspace other than build out directory.
+Contains all files written to any location in the workspace other than the build out directory.
 Most notably, some modules incorrectly attempt to write files directly to a source directory.
 The overlay filesystem redirects all attempts to write to the source directory to the overlay build directory.